MaxTheil/repository_of_unwritten_code/README.md

 - Web Scrapping Images: images could be queried using json.

-- Analysing Movie Data: Actors were not analysed.
+- Analysing Movie Data: - Actors were not analysed.
+                        - Immaterial missings were dropped.
+However imputation might be better.